TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 30/Numbers 30.6.md

 ---

-And if she be [married] to a husband, while her vows are upon her, or the rash utterance of her lips, wherewith she hath bound her soul,
+"If she is [married] to a husband, while her vows are on her, or the rash utterance of her lips, with which she has bound her soul,